efjerb/Modelica2CDE/README.md

 To support generation of point list for components in the model, OpenModelica must be installed, and the [Modelica Buildings Library](https://simulationresearch.lbl.gov/modelica/) must be located in the path used by OpenModelica (you should be able to set the `MODELICAPATH` to include your library folder).
 Remember to define an `OPENMODELICAHOME` environment variable pointing to the OpenModelica installation folder.
 Any libraries must be imported in the `modelicaJSONVisitor` initializer function.

+## Examples folder
+The `examples/models` folder contains two models, `VEN09_02` and `VEN09_02_expanded`, that use the same system, with and without expansion of the `zoneCtrl3` block.
+The containing package, `ModelPackage`, also includes models for the AHU and Zones.
+The `example/libraries` folder includes the `CtrlLib` library.
+To run the examples, this library must be copied to the Modelica path, as described above.

 ## Support and limitations
 Currently, only files with single models are supported, and many other limitations exist, since this is supposed to be a simpler and more modifiable version of the modelica-json tool.
 Hopefully, the experienced user can mitigate these limitations on their own.